apache/doris-website/docs/data-operate/update/update-overview.md

 -->
 Data update refers to modifying the value columns in data records with the same key.
 The approach to handling data updates varies depending on the data model:

-- **Primary Key (Unique) Model**: The primary key model is specifically designed for data updates.
+- **Primary Key (Unique) Model**: This model is designed specifically for data updates.
 Doris supports two storage implementations: Merge-on-Read (MoR) and Merge-on-Write (MoW).
-MoR optimizes write performance, while MoW provides better analytical performance.
-From Doris version 2.1, the default storage implementation is MoW.
-The primary key model supports using the `UPDATE` statement for small data updates and also supports batch updates through data loading.
-Loading methods include Stream Load, Broker Load, Routine Load, and Insert Into, all following the "UPSERT" semantics, meaning if the record does not exist, it is inserted; if it exists, it is updated.
-Update operations support both whole row updates (as default) and partial column updates.
+MoR optimizes write performance, while MoW enhances analytical performance.
+From Doris version 2.1, MoW is the default storage implementation.
+The primary key model supports the `UPDATE` statement for small data updates and batch updates through data loading methods such as Stream Load, Broker Load, Routine Load, and Insert Into, all following "UPSERT" semantics.
+This means if the record does not exist, it is inserted; if it exists, it is updated.
+Both whole row updates (default) and partial column updates are supported.

-- **Aggregate Model**: In the aggregate model, data updates are a special use case.
-When the aggregate function is set to REPLACE or REPLACE_IF_NOT_NULL, data updates can be achieved.
-The aggregate model only supports updates based on data loading and does not support the `UPDATE` statement.
+- **Aggregate Model**: In this model, data updates are a special use case.
+When the aggregate function is set to REPLACE or REPLACE_IF_NOT_NULL, data updates can be performed.
+The aggregate model supports updates only through data loading and does not support the `UPDATE` statement.
 By setting the aggregate function to REPLACE_IF_NOT_NULL, partial column updates can be achieved.

-Understanding the data update methods for different models can help in choosing the appropriate update strategy to meet specific business needs.
+Understanding the data update methods for different models helps in selecting the appropriate update strategy to meet specific business needs.

 ## Comparison of Update Capabilities for Different Models/Implementations